Language-and-Compiler-Design/LCD25_lab07/README.md

 - `printInt(E)` to print the integer value of expression `E` to the standard output.

 - `printBool(E)` to print the boolean value of expression `E` to the standard output.

+- `printEndLine()` to print a new line.

+Note that now we no longer need to print the result in the end of the compiled file or at the end of the interpreter call.

 Collect some files from this repository as reference.
 Your job is to implement declarations of identifiers in the style of let expressions.
 You need to implement the interpreter, the type systems, and the compiler to LLVM.
 Use the provided module `mem.ml` to manage memory locations in the interpreter, and the module `mem_runtime.c` to manage heap memory in the generated LLVM code.